BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/README.md

 ### MIT Satori
 ![Satori](https://github.com/BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/blob/update-readme/ReadMe-image/Satori6.png)
--- Satori is a GPU dense, high-performance Power 9 system developed as a collaboration between MIT and IBM.
+- Satori is a GPU dense, high-performance Power 9 system developed as a collaboration between MIT and IBM.
 It has 64 1TB memory Power 9 nodes.
 Each node hosts four NVidia V100 32GB memory GPU cards.
 Within a node GPUs are linked by an NVLink2 network thst supports nearly to 200GB/s bi-directional transfer between GPUs.
 A 100Gb/s Infiniband network with microsecond user space latency connects the cluster nodes togehter.

 ### MOC OpenShift
 ![Openshift](https://github.com/BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/blob/update-readme/ReadMe-image/project-banner_moc-openshift.png)
+- The goal of The Massachusetts Open Cloud (MOC) OpenShift Service is to deploy and run the OpenShift container service in a production like environment to provide users of the MOC a container service for their projects.
+They are currently running two environments.
+The main service is high availability (HA) configured with multi-tenant option.
+The secondary service is more of a staging area that is currently being used to test configuration of GPU-enabled nodes.

 # Project Proposal